 In 2014, I was in the midst of my clinical herbal training and had been learning about various medicinal plant constituents.
 In particular, the constituents called essential oils often have potent antimicrobial (antibacterial, antifungal, & antiviral) power.
 So I decided it was time to try an experiment with them to see if they could help me control my lung infections.
 I was very happy with the results and I'd love to share my findings with you!

-Bloating, gas, stomachs aches, indigestion, constipation, diarrhea, reflux... there is a special kind of miserable when we experience these symptoms!
-In cystic fibrosis and other digestive diseases, these symptoms may be a common nuisance.
-Fortunately, herbal medicine has several thousand years of clinical experience assisting people with these issues!
-Using specific medicinal herbs is one of the most effective ways to improve human digestion, which all of our ancestors have been doing for eons.
-Interestingly, digestion is one of the things that I feel conventional medicine has the hardest time understanding and helping with, especially with regards to chronic digestive issues.
-In this article I briefly mention a few herbs and techniques to use to address bloating and indigestion.
-There are so many herbs that help with digestive issues of all sorts that I couldn't possibly discuss them all in one article, but I'll touch on a few that I use most frequently for myself and my clients.
+Digestive upset is a special kind of misery, and in cystic fibrosis and other digestive diseases it may be a common nuisance.
+Fortunately, herbal medicine is particularly effective in assisting people with these issues!
+All of our ancestors have been using medicinal herbs to address digestive distress for eons.
+Although conventional medicine has very few tools to assist us with gastrointestinal issues, especially with regards to chronic indigestion, there are many, many herbs which can help resolve GI symptoms including stomach aches, intestinal cramps, nausea, burping, constipation, loose stools and diarrhea, delayed gastric emptying, reflux, and more.
+In this article I will suggest a few herbs to use to address bloating and indigestion.
+There are so many medicinal herbs to choose from that I couldn't possibly discuss them all in one article, so I'll touch on a few that I use most frequently for myself and my clients.

 Inflammation is a huge factor in the disease processes of cystic fibrosis.
 Some studies have shown that faulty CFTR mutations may directly result in inadequate quenching of radical oxygen species (ROS) or excessive release of other inflammatory compounds like cytokines [1,2].
 In addition, our burden of chronic infection and gastrointestinal complications contribute secondary sources of inflammation.
 Chronic inflammation can lead to both localized and systemic issues.
 Localized inflammation in the lungs can lead to deficient and/or over-reactive immune responses, bronchitis, scarification and airway remodeling, allergies/asthma/hyper-reactive airway diseases, hemoptysis, pleurisy (inflammation of the pleura), and worsened infection.
 Localized inflammation in the gut can lead to reflux/GERD, esophagitis, gastritis, pancreatitis, gallbladder issues, liver issues, food sensitivities, malabsorption, autoimmune issues of the intestines, gut infections, general indigestion, and excessive mucus production in both the guts and the lungs (by vagal reflex).
 Systemic inflammation can cause insulin resistance, body pain, arthritis, achey joints and muscles, fever, fatigue, increased risk for autoimmunity, and increased risk for cardiovascular disease.